chevron icon chevron icon chevron icon

 Explanation:

-The purpose of the testes being located outside of the body cavity, in the scrotum, is to help maintain a lower temperature for the development of sperms.
-Hence, due to a higher temperature within the body cavity, the maturation of sperms will be affected.
+The purpose of the testes being located outside of the body cavity, in the scrotum, is to help maintain a lower temperature for the development of sperm.
+Hence, due to a higher temperature within the body cavity, the maturation of sperm will be affected.
 Hence, the male will be infertile.

 Continue Learning